 Above (left) are heart-shaped chocolate cherry cheesecakes and (right) individual chocolate cherry cheesecakes that used chocolate cake crumbs for the crust.
 You can watch a video about how these cakes were made here: Valentines Day Cake Designs.

 To make cake sand, break the cake tops up into crumbles and spread them out on parchment paper-lined sheet pan.
 Toast them gently in a 250° oven for 2-4 hours.
 The object is to completely dry out the cake without browning it further.
 While baking, toss the cake crumbles periodically to expose all sides in the oven.
 Bake until the cake is dry with no more moist chunks.
 Allow it too cool then run it in a food processor until the desired consistency is achieved.

-Make trifle with fresh fruit, cream, and leftover cake tops and leave it in the fridge to surprise your hubby or someone special.
+Make trifle with fresh fruit, cream, and leftover cake tops.

 Freeze cake tops in zipper bags as they may come in handy for any 3D sculpted cake project that requires an extra slab of cake.

 #5 Make Cake Pops